 The National Migrant Education Hotline is free and accessible to migrant farmworkers, families and out-of-school youth anywhere in the United States.
 The calls are answered by Hotline Specialists who can make referrals for assistance based on the caller’s needs.
-The Hotline is currently supported by contracts with the states of California, Florida, Texas, Kentucky, Georgia, Arizona, Arkansas and South Carolina.
+The Hotline is currently supported by contracts with states of California and Texas.

-Migrant workers can call the Hotline when they move to get help enrolling their children in school or for other educational services.
-There are preschool, summer school, high school equivalency programs (HEP), and college assistance migrant programs (CAMP) all around the country and ESCORT can help migrant families access them.
+Migrant workers can call the Hotline to get help enrolling their children in school or for other educational services.
+There are preschool, summer school, high school equivalency programs (HEP), and College Assistance Migrant Programs (CAMP) all around the country and ESCORT can help migrant families access them.

 Here's a sampling of the calls received: